 Since women are likely to be quad dominant, they’re at higher risk of knee injury.
 What does it mean to be quad dominant?
 It means you predominantly use your quads during movements where you would normally use both quads and hamstrings.
 When you’re quad dominant, you also don’t activate your glutes as much when you do exercises like squats and lunges.
 If you’re a runner, you’re more likely to be quad dominant, so female runners are at particularly high risk of quad-hamstring imbalance.

-Weak Hamstrings Drive Knee Injuries
+Hamstring Strength: Weak Hamstrings Drive Knee Injuries

 Did you know women have a 2 to 10 times greater risk of developing a knee injury?
-That’s because quad dominance and weak hamstrings creates an uneven force on the anterior cruciate ligament, ACL, the ligament in the front that stabilizes your knee and helps hold it in alignment.
+That’s because quad dominance and weak hamstrings create an uneven force on the anterior cruciate ligament, ACL, the ligament in the front that stabilizes your knee and helps hold it in alignment.
 When forces on the ACL are unbalanced, the ligament can tear, leading to a serious injury that, in the worst case, may require surgery.
 In fact, ACL tears have ended the careers of many an athlete.
 When you do movements that require you to change positions quickly, it places stress on your ACLs.
 This force increases the risk of a tear if there’s a muscle imbalance.
 So, strong hamstrings lower the risk of knee injuries and will help you run faster and remain injury free.

-Strengthening Your Hamstrings: What Are the Best Exercises?
+Hamstring Strength: What Are the Best Exercises?

 Now, you know why it’s important to keep those hammies strong, as strong as your quads.
 What exercises should you be doing to help your hamstrings catch up with your quads?

 The first exercise that probably comes to mind are squats.
 While it’s true that squats work your hamstrings, they’re more of a quad dominant exercise and they become even more quad dominant if you lean forward too much when you do them, as many people do.
-A study published in European Journal of Applied Physiology found that the hamstrings are only activated 25% as much as the quads are during squats.
+A study published in the European Journal of Applied Physiology found that the hamstrings are only activated 25% as much as the quads are during squats.
 So, squats are a quad dominant exercise.
 If squats aren’t the ultimate ticket to getting strong hamstrings – what is?

 A study published in the Journal of Strength and Conditioning Research looked at this issue.
 What they found was a combination of Romanian deadlifts and glute-hamstring raises effectively activated all the muscles that make up the hamstrings.
 Plus, they work the hammies in a complementary manner to target the entire muscle group.
 So, these are two exercises you definitely want to include in your hamstring strengthening routine.